Implicit arguments & monad transformers

 Graphics =

-LStateT Allocator (LState GLContext)
+LStateT Allocator (LState GLContext)and things just work.

 An interesting problem is how to deal with errors.
 My current